CEGRcode/2024_Li_GRN_inference/SETIA/README.md

 ## Minimal Example

 This example demonstrates how to run SETIA on a small test dataset.
 As the code is optimized for HPC platforms, running it on a local PC may take longer (approximately 10 minutes).
-The example inferred GRN will be written to `./result/GRN_filtered_Sc_GRN_final_raw.json`.
+The example inferred GRN will be written to `./result/GRN_filtered_Sc_GRN_final_raw.json`, and can be uploaded to our GRN simulator website (https://grn.cac.cornell.edu:5000/) for interactive exploration.

 ```bash
 cd SETIA